Skip to main content

 Step 1: Create Roles and Configure Data Source Permissions

-2. In the left navigation bar, click Account > Role.
+2. Go to Account > Role.

-3. Click Create Role, and create two roles:
+3. Click Create Role and create two roles:

 image-20250912150100781